Chicago/census2020/index.md

 **July 2020:** Census operations and in-person visits will wrap up by the end of July.

-## Chicago’s Census Priorities
-**The City of Chicago** is committed to helping every Chicagoan participate in the 2020 Census.
-The City pledges to:

-1. Ensure a __fair, complete, and accurate count__ of every individual living in Chicago.

-2. Develop __culturally-appropriate strategies for hard-to-count populations__.

-3. __Mobilize resources in an inclusive manner__ for census hiring, public engagement, and outreach.

-4. __Ensure digital access and equity__ during the first census when a majority of Chicagoans will be invited to respond online.

-**What does this mean to you?** If you live in Chicago and do not know how to complete the census, reach out to us and check out our [Frequently Asked Questions](link to our Census Chicago FAQ page).
-We will direct you to the resources you need.
-If you would like to help us ensure that every Chicagoan gets counted, [get involved](link to Census Chicago subcommittee page) and check back regularly for opportunities to help your community get out the count.

 ## Chicago’s Complete Count Committee